Last updated July 30, 2020!

 - University of Dayton—Primary recruitment takes place at the end of January and the first weekend in February; More details here.

-- Valparaiso—2020 dates not released yet; Check back here.
+- Valparaiso—2021 dates not released yet; Check back here.

-- Wake Forest—2020 dates have not been released yet; Check back here.
+- Wake Forest—2021 dates will be announced on October 1, 2020; Check back here.
 NOTE: Wake Forest hosts both fall and spring recruitment, but freshmen are only eligible to participate in Deferred Recruitment.

-- Washington and Lee—2020 dates not released yet; Check back here.
+- Washington and Lee—2021 dates not released yet; Check back here.

-- Washington University—2020 dates note released yet; Check back here.
+- Washington University—2021 dates note released yet; Check back here.